smol-ai/developer/prompt.md

             finalPrompt = `Human: ${userPrompt} \n\n ${stylePrompt} \n\n Assistant:`
             ```
         - and use the `claude-instant-v1` model (if `pageContent` is <70k words) or the `claude-instant-v1-100k` model (if more)
-        - requesting max tokens = the value of `maxTokens` if not nullish, or else default to the higher of (25% of the length of the page content, or 500 words)
+        - requesting max tokens = the higher of (25% of the length of the page content, or 750 words)
         - if another submit event is hit while the previous api call is still inflight, cancel that and start the new one
     - renders the Anthropic-generated result at the top of the popup in a div with an id of `content`